-NTU has a student handbook that provides more in-depth information of services provided to student.
-NTU Policies, Code of Conduct, and other student related information.
-Therefore, students are responsible to adhere to the policies, procedures and guidelines explained in the handbook in order to demonstrate appropriate student behavior and maintain good academic standing.
+NTU has a student handbook that provides more in-depth information on services provided to students.
+NTU Policies, Code of Conduct, and other student-related information.
+Therefore, students are responsible for adhering to the policies, procedures, and guidelines explained in the handbook to demonstrate appropriate student behavior and maintain good academic standing.
 Failure to abide by the policies in the handbook may result in consequences which may include dismissal.